 Proposal: As mentioned above, if density-dependent growth has occurred, this should reflect in the agelength-keys used in the updated age-structured assessment models.
-In the two-stock hypotheses, the same ALKs will be used for both stocks and thus both stocks will be assumed to be affected by densitydependent growth in a similar manner.
+In the two-population hypotheses, the same ALKs will be used for both populations and thus both populations will be assumed to be affected by density-dependent growth in a similar manner.
+[AGREED]